-- A. Dredged materials suitable for ocean disposal shall be transported and disposed of in accordance with paragraphs 3.06 and USEPA requirements as detailed within the USACE permit, to the San Francisco Deep Ocean Disposal Site (SF-DODS).
+- A. Dredged materials suitable for ocean disposal shall be transported and disposed of in accordance with paragraphs 3.06, except that the disposal site shall be at the San Francisco Deep Ocean Disposal Site (SF-DODS).
 Contractor shall prepare and submit to the U.S. Army Corps of Engineers, with copy to the Port, complete daily Disposal Site Verification Logs on a weekly basis. - B. All applicable conditions and regulatory requirements including, but not limited to, those noted in 40 CFR 228, as amended July 1999 and July 2000, and the February 1998, SF-DODS Site Management and Monitoring Plan Implementation Manual shall be followed.
 These mandatory conditions and requirements include: acceptable weather conditions for transporting dredged material to the disposal site; barge load limitations; surface discharge zone location and dimensions; minimum distance from the Farallon Islands; minimum positioning system performance requirements; provision for bird and mammal observers; and record keeping and reporting requirements. - C. All permit and regulatory requirement costs, excluding costs associated with third party inspections or observations, shall be included in the bid unit price for ocean disposal.